 Sections are an official part of MLA and represent MLA members' subject interest.
-New members can enroll in one of the twenty-three sections free for one year.
+New members can enroll in one of the twenty-two sections free for one year.
 Sections meet and sponsor programs at the MLA annual meeting.
 Information about each section, news items, and officers can be found on the main sections page.

 Special Interest Groups (SIGs) are ad hoc groups that provide a forum for members with unique interests to identify and meet without having to fulfill the governance requirements of sections.
 SIGs range from a series of informal meetings on a specific, short-term issue to an established subgroup in an MLA section.
 For a list of the SIGs or more details on setting up a SIG, visit the MLANET SIG page.

 Task forces are appointed for a specific study and usually a specific period of time.